IBM/max-model-prediction-os/index.md

    If the service is accessible on a public route the URL is displayed.

-1. Open the route URL `http://max-image-caption-generator-sn-...` in your web browser and review the microservice's OpenAPI specification, which documents the public endpoints that applications and service can utilize.
+1. Open the route URL `http://max-image-caption-generator-sn-...` in your web browser and review the microservice's OpenAPI specification, which documents the public REST API endpoints that applications and service can utilize.

    ![Review OpenAPI specification](https://github.com/IBM/max-model-prediction-os/raw/master/doc/images/review_imgcap_openapi_spec.png)